 One of the new grounds includes a mandatory ground where the landlord “intends to sell” the property.
 Another is where the tenancy must end because it would be unlawful to continue due to enforcement action against the landlord.

-The updated and new grounds, along with their required notice periods, will be available for landlords to use from the commencement date.
+The updated and new grounds, along with their required notice periods, will be available for landlords to use from the commencement date (1st May 2026).

 For now, current rules still apply.
 You can continue to serve Section 21 notices where appropriate, and Section 8 notices remain valid under existing grounds.